-Notes to Consolidated Financial Statements - (Continued) (In thousands, except shares and per share data)
+Horizon Technology Finance Corporation and Subsidiaries Notes to Consolidated Financial Statements - (Continued) (In thousands, except shares and per share data)

-20.00% of the Company's aggregate realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee.

-The total performance based incentive fee expense was \$3,013 and \$414 for the year ended December 31, 2011 and the period from October 29, 2010 through December 31, 2010, respectively.
-The incentive fee payable as of December 31, 2011 and 2010 was \$1,766 and \$414, respectively.
-The incentive fee payable as of December 31, 2011 includes \$1,409 for part one and \$356 for part two of the incentive fee, respectively.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the investment management agreement, as of the termination date), commencing on December 31, 2010, and equals 20.00% of the Company's aggregate realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee; provided that the incentive fee determined as of December 31, 2010 is calculated for a period of shorter than twelve calendar months to take into account any realized capital gains computed net of all realized capital losses and unrealized capital depreciation for the period beginning on the date of the Company's election to be a BDC and ending December 31, 2010.
+The incentive fee expense was \$414 for the period from October 29, 2010 through December 31, 2010 and the incentive fee payable was \$414 as of December 31, 2010.

 Prior to the Company's election to become a BDC, the Advisor served as the Advisor for CHF under a Management and Services Agreement which provided for management fees to be paid monthly at a rate of 2.00% per annum of the gross investment assets of CHF.
-Total management fee expense under this agreement was \$2,019 for the period from January 1, 2010 to October 28, 2010, and \$2,202 for the year ended December 31, 2009.
+Total management fee expense was \$2,019 for the period from January 1, 2010 to October 28, 2010, and \$2,202 and \$1,073 for the years ended December 31, 2009 and 2008, respectively.